 Minimisation of interference

 DBCT Management must use all reasonable endeavours to carry out any Expansion of or other work at the Terminal and any infrastructure connected to the Terminal so as to minimise interference with the Handling of the User's Coal.
-[DBCTM note: Contingent on amendment of ‘Terminal’ definition.]

 Terminal and System Capacity

-DBCT Management will from time to time estimate Terminal Capacity and System Capacity in accordance with the Access Undertaking (or if there is no provision for doing so in an Access Undertaking at a relevant time, in accordance with the process applying under the last access undertaking in which such a process was provided for).
+DBCT Management will from time to time estimate Terminal Capacity (and where one or more Differentiated Expansions exist, Expansion Component Capacity for each such Differentiated Expansion) and System Capacity in accordance with the Access Undertaking (or if there is no provision for doing so in an Access Undertaking at a relevant time, in accordance with the process applying under the last access undertaking in which such a process was provided for).

-DBCT Management must reassess Terminal Capacity and System Capacity before entering into any new User Agreement or otherwise increasing the aggregate tonnage of Coal contracted to be Handled through the Terminal, unless it considers that none of the factors to be taken into account in determining Terminal Capacity and System Capacity have materially changed since the most recent determination of Terminal Capacity and System Capacity and that determination was made less than 12 months previously.
+DBCT Management must reassess Terminal Capacity, each relevant Expansion Component Capacity and System Capacity before entering into any new User Agreement or otherwise increasing the aggregate tonnage of Coal contracted to be Handled through the Terminal, unless it considers that none of the factors to be taken into account in determining Terminal Capacity, any relevant Expansion Component Capacity and System Capacity have materially changed since the most recent determination of Terminal Capacity, any relevant Expansion Component Capacity and System Capacity and that determination was made less than 12 months previously.

 DBCT Management must not enter into any User Agreement if the Aggregate Annual Contract Tonnage would (after including the tonnage under the new User Agreement if it was entered into) exceed the System Capacity (as determined for the relevant time), unless otherwise required to do so by the Access Undertaking, law or an agreement relating to its tenure of the Terminal (including the Framework Agreement and the Port Services Agreement).
 For clarification: